 Orphanet co-leads WP3 of the European Project ERICA, which has the general aim of facilitating the Europe-wide implementation of standardised Patient-Centred Outcome Measures (PCOMs) and Patient Reported Outcome Measures (PROMs) for rare diseases while ensuring the involvement of the patient community in their development and validation process.
-Orphanet contributes to this work with the Disabilities annotations and collaboration with MAPI Research Trust in order to assess what PCOMs and PROMs are already available and what are the gaps, and which could be exploited for more than one disease.
-Outside the scope of this project, Orphanet is working towards linking to MAPI's PROQOLID database in order to provide links from Orphanet to PCOMs and PROMs.
+Orphanet contributes to this work with the Disabilities annotations and collaboration with MAPI Research Trust (MRT) in order to assess what PCOMs and PROMs are already available and what are the gaps, and which could be exploited for more than one disease.
+Outside the scope of this project, Orphanet and MRT collaborates establishing direct links between the Orphanet's individual RD pages to the PROQOLID database And vice-versa, in order to give visibility through Orphanet to RD-specific PCOMs and PROMs (see Links to external Rare Disease Literature for more information and statistics).